Skip to main content

 • The member consents to the jurisdiction of the court; or

-These statutory provisions are explained in detail in the Silent PartnerMilitary Pension Division: Scouting the Terrain.
-They are limitations on pension division which exist in addition to traditional state long-arm statutes, which allow the exercise of jurisdiction consistent with due process if there are sufficient minimum contacts with a state.
+These statutory provisions are explained in detail in the Silent Partner, Military Pension Division: Scouting the Terrain.
+There are limitations on pension division which exist in addition to traditional state long-arm statutes, which allow the exercise of jurisdiction consistent with due process if there are sufficient minimum contacts with a state.

 How can the SM use these to his advantage?
 The primary way is not to allow “jurisdiction by consent” to pave the way to division of his pension if he has truly decided on a course of complete resistance.
 This might involve one of the next two approaches.

 Meritorious Issue.
-Assume that COL Doe is domiciled in a state where division of the pension is limited or barred (e.g., Arkansas), and his wife has sued him in a state that has no such limits on pension division.
+Assume that COL Roberts is domiciled in a state where division of the pension is limited or barred (e.g., Arkansas), and his wife has sued him in a state that has no such limits on pension division.
 In this situation, his not consenting to military pension division could save his pension.

 Even then, don’t assume you’re “out of the woods” with the pension being defined as non-divisible.
-The court may decide that, because such a large asset is not divisible as marital or community property, the rest of the property should be divided unequally in favor of the nonmilitary spouse in order to compensate for this inequity.[v]
+The court may decide that, because such a large asset is not divisible as marital or community property, the rest of the property should be divided unequally in favor of the nonmilitary spouse in order to compensate for this inequity.[vi]

 Bluff.
-COL Doe may want to make sure that his wife has to expend the maximum amount of money to get a piece of his pension.
+COL Roberts may want to make sure that his wife has to expend the maximum amount of money to get a piece of his pension.
 He may want to ensure a fight in two states – State #1 (the state of suit) and State #2 (the state of his domicile) – to try to get her to back down.
 He may be convinced that she won’t spend the time or money to try to get counsel in State #2 to ask for a share of the pension, which means that you may have to do some hard bargaining to adjust the property division in light of his pension not being divided.
-Counsel for Mrs. Doe would certainly want some concessions on other matters in exchange for not pursuing the military pension.
+Counsel for Mrs. Roberts would certainly want some concessions on other matters in exchange for not pursuing the military pension.

 Type of Pension

-The pension rights contemplated by USFSPA (the Uniformed Services Former Spouses’ Protection Act) involve non-disability "longevity retirement", not retirement for disability under Title 10, Chapter 61, or VA disability compensation under Title 38.
+The pension rights contemplated by USFSPA (the Uniformed Services Former Spouses’ Protection Act) involve non-disability "longevity retirement", not retirement for disability under Title 10, Chapter 61, or disability compensation under Title 38.
 In Mansell v.
-Mansell [vi]the U.S. Supreme Court in 1989 held that at the time of divorce, a court may divide only “disposable retired pay” as that term is defined in USFSPA, and that is what the retired pay center[vii] will allocate in a pension garnishment for property division.
+Mansell [vii] the U.S. Supreme Court in 1989 held that at the time of divorce, a court may divide only “disposable retired pay” as that term is defined in USFSPA, and that is what the retired pay center [1]will allocate for pension division.
 Disability pay is a complicated issue.
-A member’s case may involve two different systems for disability benefits.
+The SM’s case may involve two different systems for disability benefits.

 VA Disability Benefits.
 A second system of disability retirement benefits is administered by the Department of Veterans Affairs (VA).
-Even if COL Doe’s disability is not such as to qualify him for military disability retired pay, he might still elect to receive monthly payments from the VA.
+If COL Roberts’ disability is not such as to qualify him for military disability retired pay, he might still elect to receive monthly payments from the VA.
 He can even elect VA disability pay when he’s receiving military disability retired pay!
 To qualify for disability compensation from the VA, he would need to waive an equivalent amount of his military retired pay.
 Almost all retirees who can make this election do so.
 Why?
 There are two distinct benefits for the military client who is contemplating a divorce:

 • While taking this option doesn’t provide an increase in gross income, it does yield a net increase in pay since the VA portion of the SM’s compensation is tax-free.
 Thus if the SM’s pension (without disability) were $1,600 per month and his disability were evaluated as equivalent to $600 per month in VA benefits, he could waive the same amount of taxable longevity pension in order to receive this amount with no taxes on it.
 His monthly benefits would still total $1,600, but only $1,000 of this would be subject to taxes if he makes this choice.

-• In addition, the VA benefit is not subject to division.
-Only the longevity-based portion of the pension is divisible in divorce court.
+• In addition, the VA benefit is not subject to division; only the longevity-based portion of the pension is divisible in divorce court.

 This latter “benefit” for the SM was the issue involved in the Mansell case.[viii]
-The Supreme Court, after reviewing the history of McCarty and USFSPA, proceeded to define the problem as one of statutory interpretation of 10 U.S.C. § 1408(c)(1), which allows the division of military pensions, and Section 1408(a)(4)(A), which exempts VA disability benefits from “disposable retired pay.”
+The Supreme Court, after reviewing the history of McCarty and USFSPA, proceeded to define the problem as one of statutory interpretation of 10 U.S.C. § 1408(c)(1), which allows the division of military pensions, and Section 1408(a)(4), which exempts VA disability benefits from “disposable retired pay.”
 While the courts are allowed to treat disposable retired pay as community or marital property, the Supreme Court stated that – at the time of divorce – they were not allowed to treat all retired pay as such, only disposable retired pay.
 Thus the Court ruled that states are preempted from dividing at divorce the retired pay that a retiree has waived to receive VA disability pay.
-As the statute now reads, both these types of disability benefits are exempted from division to the extent stated above:
+As 10 U.S.C. § 1408(a)(4) now reads, both these types of disability benefits are exempted from division to the extent stated above:

-“Disposable retired pay” means the total monthly retired pay to which a member is entitled less amounts which... (ii) are deducted from the retired pay of such member as a result of … a waiver of retired pay required by law in order to receive compensation under… title 38; (iii) in the case of a member entitled to retired pay under chapter 61 of this title [10 USC 1201 et seq.], are equal to the amount of retired pay of the member under that chapter computed using the percentage of the member’s disability on the date when the member was retired (or the date on which the member’s name was placed on the temporary disability retired list).[ix]
+“Disposable retired pay” means the total monthly retired pay to which a member is entitled less amounts which... (ii) are deducted from the retired pay of such member as a result of … a waiver of retired pay required by law in order to receive compensation under… title 38; (iii) in the case of a member entitled to retired pay under chapter 61 of this title [10 USC 1201 et seq.], are equal to the amount of retired pay of the member under that chapter computed using the percentage of the member’s disability on the date when the member was retired (or the date on which the member’s name was placed on the temporary disability retired list)…

-Congress has taken steps to modify the VA waiver requirement by allowing simultaneous receipt of both forms of payments – retired pay and VA disability compensation – for certain retirees.
+Congress has taken steps to modify the VA waiver requirement by allowing concurrent receipt of both forms of payments – retired pay and VA disability compensation – for certain retirees.
 The statute is found at 10 U.S.C. § 1414, and the restoration of retired pay is known as Concurrent Retirement and Disability Pay, or CRDP.
 For those with at least 20 years of qualifying military service and a VA disability rating of at least 50%, CRDP eliminates the VA offset to retired pay.
 The disability does not have to be combat-related.
 These retirees are entitled to full retired pay and full VA payments.

 Combat-Related Special Compensation (CRSC) is another form of tax-free disability pay.
 It’s found at 10 U.S.C. § 1413a, and it includes those who have a disability of at least 10% directly related to the award of the Purple Heart decoration or related to combat, operations, instrumentalities of war or hazardous duty.

 The rules are much more complicated than the brief overview given here.
-For further information, see the Silent PartnerMilitary Pension Division: The ‘Evil Twins’ – CRDP and CRSC.
+For further information, see the Silent Partner, Military Pension Division: The ‘Evil Twins’ – CRDP and CRSC.

-Dividing the Military Pension—Crossing the Minefield
+Dividing the Military Pension - Crossing the Minefield

 Overview.
 Once it is understood how to set up obstacles to pension division, the next step should be to understand how to overcome them and divide the pension once the court has acquired jurisdiction over it.
 There are generally two methods available for pension division.